V-MalM/VBA-challenge/README.md

 The excel raw data files are also loacted in the same folder.
 I tested the macro on the sheet alphabetical_testing.xlsx while testing the code.
 This data set is smaller and will allow faster testing.
 The macro on this file excecuted in under a minute.
 You can try this by downloading the raw data file here and creating a module using the code from WS_Stock_Analysis_And_Report_Functions.vbs.
+Please copy all the lines of the code that includes the main subroutine and the two functions that it calls.

 I have also tested the same macro on the much larger data file and it executed in just under 6 mins.
 Most of the execution time is taken for date formatting.
 Once that has been formatted, the execution to generate the report is less than 2 minutes.
-You can try this by downloading the raw data file here and creating a module using the code from WS_Stock_Analysis_And_Report_Functions.vbs.
+You can try this by downloading the raw data file here and using the code from WS_Stock_Analysis_And_Report_Functions.vbs. to make the excution faster, i have already run the macro to format the date and sort the worksheet.
+Please copy all the lines of the code that includes the main subroutine and the two functions that it calls.

-Steps to create a module for the excel file
+But you would like to try it on a raw file for fun ,here is the raw data file. please follow the same instructions and copy all of the code from WS_Stock_Analysis_And_Report_Functions.vbs.

+Once you have added the code to excel workbooks as a module or just as a macro for the work book, you will able to run the macro Stock_Report_Main().

+## Important: Add the vbs code to the work book or to the module not individual worksheets.